 Operations and maintenances activities may be targeted to mitigate critical assets failure and maintain service levels.
-These activities may include increased inspection frequency, higher maintenance intervention levels, etc. Critical assets failure modes and required operations and maintenance activities are detailed in section 6.2
+These activities may include increased inspection frequency, higher maintenance intervention levels, etc. Critical assets failure modes and required operations and maintenance activities are detailed below.

-At the current time City of Parramatta Council only identifies Regional Roads as 'critical' and does not insure any road assets.
-Council is currently reviewing the Enterprise Risk Management Procedure and the WestPool insurance coverage to ensure that assets that are critical are covered for known risks.
-Generally, the following road and related assets are regarded as 'critical'.
-This has been included for awareness:
+At the current time City of Parramatta only identifies Regional Roads as 'critical' and does not insure any road assets.
+Council is currently reviewing the Enterprise Risk Management Procedure and the West Pool insurance coverage to ensure that assets that are critical are covered for known risks.
+Generally, the following road and related assets are regarded as 'critical';

-- All bridges. - Arterial and sub-arterial roads. - Roads providing access/egress during floods. - Roads through commercial/shopping centres. - Main industrial area access roads. - Footpaths in heavily pedestrianized areas including commercial/shopping centres, outside schools and adjacent to aged person facilities. - Traffic facilities including facilities on arterial and sub-arterial roads and facilities in commercial/shopping centre and school zones. - Major retaining walls and embankments within the road reserve.
+- All bridges - Arterial and sub-arterial roads - Roads providing access/egress during floods - Roads through commercial/shopping centres - Main industrial area access roads - Footpaths in heavily pedestrianized areas including commercial/shopping centres, outside schools and adjacent to aged person facilities - Traffic facilities including facilities on arterial and sub-arterial roads and facilities in commercial/shopping centre and school zones - Major retaining walls and embankments within the road reserve